eeedubs/catalogger/README.md

 Catalogger is a Pinterest replica which allows users to post and interact with news articles (resources).
 The application is built with HTML, SCSS, Bootstrap, jQuery and AJAX on the front-end, and Node, Express and Postgres on the back-end.

+## Heroku Server

+This application is served at http://eeedubs-catalogger.herokuapp.com/

+## Important Information

+This application is best used via a Google Chrome browser with wider dimensions than normal.

 ## Getting Started

 1. You will need a postgres database to run the server.
 Create a database called 'catalogger'